Indiana Paycheck Calculator 2026: 2.95% IN Tax + County Tax Notes

 How does Indiana's income tax compare to other states?

-Indiana's income tax structure is Flat 3.05%.
-This is a relatively low income tax rate compared to many states.
+Indiana's income tax structure is Flat 2.95%.
+This is one of the lowest income tax rates of any state that has an income tax.
 For comparison, nine states have no income tax at all, while California has the highest top rate at 13.3%.